MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/pay-based-on-registrations.md

 | Standard time | 1201         | 8.50          | 10       |

-In this case, the worker's flex balance will be reduced with the hours from where he clocks-out to the time of planned clock-out, that is 2.5 hours from 01:00 PM to 03:30 PM.
+In this case, the worker's flex balance will be reduced with the hours from where he clocks out to the time of planned clock-out, that is 2.5 hours from 01:00 PM to 03:30 PM.

 [!NOTE]